Punschkrapferl/codeparser/README.md

 To use LLM-based analysis (optional but recommended):

-- [Ollama](https://ollama.com/) installed and running locally, with a suitable model pulled (for example, `llama3` or similar).
+- [Ollama](https://ollama.com/) installed and running locally, with a suitable model pulled (for example, `mistral:latest` or `llama3`).
-    - The backend expects an Ollama endpoint reachable from inside the container (e.g. via `http://host.docker.internal:11434` or as configured in environment variables).
+    - The backend expects an Ollama endpoint reachable from inside the container, configured via environment variable:
+        - `OLLAMA_HOST` (in `docker-compose.yml`, set to `http://host.docker.internal:11434`)
+        - `MODEL_NAME` (e.g. `mistral:latest`)
-    - First model load can take **up to ~5 minutes**.
+    - First model pull + load can take **several minutes**.
+    - Subsequent runs re-use the loaded model but still need time for all batches to be processed.

 To develop without Docker (optional):